Transaction fee accounting API reference

 Related

-- transaction-fee API reference: on-chain collection variant.
+- transaction-fee: the on-chain collection variant.

 - Feature constraints